 \subsection{Model of trapping potential}

-We consider a quantum mechanical conveyance of particles by carrying a potential-well $V_\text{well}(x,t)$ in which the particles are trapped.
-Here we consider one-dimensional potential for simplicity.
+We consider a quantum mechanical conveyance of particles by carrying a potential well $V_\text{well}(x,t)$ in which the particles are trapped.
+Here we consider a one-dimensional potential for simplicity.
 The time-dependent Hamiltonian of the system is given by

 and the quantum state of the particle obeys the \SDG equation: